Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Abstract

 \section{Abstract}

-We consider a general discrete Sobolev inner product involving the Hahn difference operator, so this includes the well--known difference operators $\mathscr{D}_{q}$ and $\Delta$ and, as a limit case, the derivative operator.
-The objective is twofold.
-On the one hand, we construct the ladder operators for the corresponding nonstandard orthogonal polynomials and we obtain the second--order difference equation satisfied by these polynomials.
-On the other hand, we generalise some related results appeared in the literature as we are working in a more general framework.
+We consider a general Sobolev--type inner product involving the Hahn difference operator, so this includes the well--known difference operators $\mathscr{D}_{q}$ and $\Delta$ and, as a limit case, the derivative operator.
+The objective is to construct the ladder operators for the corresponding nonstandard orthogonal polynomials and deduce the second--order differential--difference equation satisfied by these polynomials.
 Moreover, we will show that all the functions involved in these constructions can be computed explicitly.